ByteBanditsEnterprises/renosense-cracked/README.md

 shit pasted rat with BTC miner in it

-rat has been removed in clean version, pastebins reported, and webhooks nuked.
+rat has been removed in clean version, pastebins reported, and webhooks nuked and forcefully removed using https://webhooks.scam.gay

 # THIS IS NOT THE ORIGINAL JAR, Rendicle#3571 has been posting this around.
 It is the real client code, but the rat was added by Rendickle
 </div>